 What business owner or marketer doesn’t want to know that information?

-Math isn’t everyone’s strong suit, but learning how to calculate customer lifetime value doesn’t require high-level arithmetic.
+Math isn’t everyone’s strong suit, but learning how to calculate lifetime value doesn’t require high-level arithmetic.

 Furthermore, you can continue to calculate this metric over and over again to establish map points as your business grows.